Dimensions of affine Deligne-Lusztig varieties: a new approach via labeled folded alcove walks and root operators: Introduction

 \subsection{Applications}

-In Section~\ref{sec:Applications} we obtain two immediate applications, to class polynomials of the affine Hecke algebra and to affine reflection length.
-The application to class polynomials is a consequence of applying the statements of our main results to the work in \cite{HeAnnals}, while the application to reflection length involves our methods.
-We anticipate many other applications, as discussed in Section~\ref{Directions} below.
+We finish this work by providing two applications in Section~\ref{sec:Applications}.
+We obtain two immediate applications, to class polynomials of the affine Hecke algebra and to affine reflection length.
+The statement on class polynomials is a consequence of applying our main results to the work in \cite{HeAnnals}, while the application to reflection length directly involves our methods.